Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Mechanism and Proposed Strategy

 \begin{definition}[Interim allocation probability] Allocation probabilities $p_i^S$ induce \textit{interim allocation probabilities} $p_i$ if $p_i$ is the probability that agent $i$ wins the item in a given round conditioned on agent $i$ bidding, and agents $j\neq i$ bidding independently with probability $\alpha_j$ each.
 Formally:

 \end{definition}

 Our goal is to maximize the fraction of ideal utility every agent is guaranteed in the above equilibrium.
 By definition of $p_i$, every agent in the equilibrium is guaranteed a $p_i$ fraction of their ideal utility.
-The following theorem shows that we can set $p_i^S$ to achieve the upper bound of \cref{lem:centralallocationworstcase}; we present the proof (which is based on Border's theorem) in \cref{sec:border}.
+The following theorem shows that we can set $p_i^S$ to achieve the upper bound of \cref{lem:centralallocationworstcase}; we explain the theorem in more detail in terms of Border's theorem in \cref{sec:border}.

 \begin{theorem} There exist allocation probabilities $p_i^S$ such that the induced interim allocation probabilities $p_i$ are the same for all agents $i$.
-Specifically, we can make
+Specifically, we can make $ p_i = 1 - \prod_{j=1}^n (1-\alpha_j) $ for all $i$, matching \cref{lem:centralallocationworstcase}. \end{theorem}